 Prenatal vitamins are pretty amazing.
-Their job is to provide important nutrients you need during pregnancy that you may not always get from diet alone (sardines, anyone?).
-They also help support the development of your baby, both before and after they’re born – while you are breastfeeding.
-Plus, prenatal vitamins are not just for expecting mommies; women who are thinking about a baby, trying for a baby or are breastfeeding should talk to their doctor about taking them, too.
+Their job is to provide the essential nutrients you need during pregnancy that you can’t always get from diet alone (sardines, anyone?).
+They also support the development of your baby, both before and after they’re born.
+Plus, prenatal vitamins are not just for expecting mommies; women who are thinking about a baby, trying for a baby or are breastfeeding should be taking them, too.

 With so many prenatal vitamin brands to choose from—along with their varying claims, nutrients and ingredients—it can be confusing trying to figure out what you need most.
 That’s why we did the research for you, so you know what to look for in prenatal vitamins.

 It’s a no-brainer why omega-3 DHA gets a lot of buzz in the baby community.
-That’s because it is a fatty acid that aids in your baby’s brain and eye development.
-Considering this nutrient is found in foods like trout and sardines, it can be a little tougher to get the right amount from diet alone.
-Prenatal supplements with omega-3 DHA can play a crucial role in supporting your baby’s brain development.
+That’s because it is an essential fatty acid that aids in your baby’s brain health and cognitive function.
+For moms, it may also keep their blood pressure in check.
+Considering this essential nutrient is found in foods like trout and sardines, it can be a little tougher to get the right amount from diet alone.
+Prenatal supplements with omega-3 DHA can play a crucial role in providing brain health for your future Einstein.

 Consider This: The amount of omega-3 DHA recommend for women who are pregnant or breastfeeding normally requires taking multiple pills or a prescription.
-Look for a prenatal vitamin that has all the DHA needed in one, easy-to-take pill.
+Enfamom has expert-recommended omega-3 DHA in just one easy-to-take soft gel.

-Calcium, one of the superstars in the vitamin world, is a key nutrient to look for in a prenatal supplement.
-That’s because it’s important for the development of your baby’s precious little bones.
-Even though yummy foods like yogurt and cheese are chalk full of calcium, a prenatal vitamin can help make sure that you and your baby get the recommended amount.
-This is especially true if you are lactose intolerant or just aren’t fond of dairy.
+Calcium, one of the superstars in the vitamin world, is just as essential to look for in a prenatal supplement.
+That’s because it’s critical for the development of your baby’s precious little bones.
+Yummy foods like yogurt and cheese are chalk full of calcium, but a prenatal vitamin with calcium ensures that you and your baby get the exact levels you need, especially if you are lactose intolerant or just aren’t fond of dairy.